Ulexus/docker-qemu/README.md

 Included in this image is support for Ceph/RBD volumes.
 In order to use Ceph, you should probably bind-mount your `/etc/ceph` directory which contains your ceph.conf and client keyring.
 I use `docker run -v /etc/ceph:/etc/ceph` for this purpose on my CoreOS boxes.

+NOTE:  using qemu's bridge networking with docker's `--net=host` with RBD block storage creates switch loops for me, even with STP.
+Removing any one of those three seems to work fine.
+To work around this problem, I also created `ulexus/qemu-bootstrap` which executes this Docker image from systemd's systemd-nspawn, which does not exhibit this problem.
+That build is pretty installation-specific for me, but if anyone has an interest in it, I'll see about putting the effort into genericizing it.

 ## Service file

 Also included in this repo is a service file, suitable for use with systemd (CoreOS and fleet), provided as an example.
 You'll need to fill in your own values, of course, and customize it to your liking.